jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_1A/matrices.rst.txt

 	  atlas>

 The second command ``inverse(A)`` is not in the initial software commands.
 It is defined in the supplementary file ``basic.at``.
-This command calculates the inverse of matrix over the integers.
+This command calculates the inverse of a matrix over the integers.

 Recall that to tell ``atlas`` where to find the ``.at`` files, you need to launch your software using the command ``./atlas --path=atlas-scripts``.
 If you have not done this yet, you can quit the software and launch it again with this command.